 Can I keep any credit cards if I file bankruptcy?

 It is very unlikely that any of your credit cards or unsecured lines of credit will remain open once you file bankruptcy, even if they carry no balance and have always been in good standing.
-Wine Country Family Law & Bankruptcy Office recommends our clients get a secured credit card after their case is over.
+Wine Country Family Law & Bankruptcy Office, P.C. recommends our clients get a secured credit card after their case is over.
 Please note: in most cases, your debit card should not be affected.